Passports & Reports of Birth

 Note: This is a fixed exchange rate.

 Accepted payment methods are: Cash - either dollars or Euros; or Credit card - Visa, MasterCard, American Express, Discover, or Diners Club.
-Please note you can only pay with a credit card if you are applying in Madrid or Barcelona.
-Consular agencies only accept payment in cash.
+Please note you can only pay with a credit card if you are applying in Madrid, Barcelona, Seville and Palma de Mallorca.
+Consular agencies only accept payment in cash in euros.
+Consular fees are non-refundable.